 If you own or represent a new business looking to create a memorable street-front impression, or if you own or represent an existing business needing to update your existing storefront, we encourage you to contact us before you expend any precious resources.

-Catalina Preskill, executive director of GQHF, or Marsha Sewell of Sewell & Associates, chair of the LUP Committee, are available to help you get started.
+Catalina Preskill, GQHF LUP Facilitator, or Marsha Sewell of Sewell & Associates, chair of the LUP Committee, are available to help you get started.
 We will answer your questions and guide you through the exciting process of being a stakeholder in San Diego’s nationally designated historic district, The Gaslamp Quarter!

 Gaslamp Quarter Stakeholder Steps